jcjohnson/neural-style/README.md

 ## Speed
 Speed can vary a lot depending on the backend and the optimizer.
-Here are some times for running 500 iterations with `-image_size=512` on a GTX Titan X with different settings:
+Here are some times for running 500 iterations with `-image_size=512` on a Maxwell Titan X with different settings:
 * `-backend nn -optimizer lbfgs`: 62 seconds
 * `-backend nn -optimizer adam`: 49 seconds
 * `-backend cudnn -optimizer lbfgs`: 79 seconds